Will ALMA Reveal the True Core Mass Function of Protoclusters?: Discussion

 It seems unlikely that such hypercritical cores are prestellar in nature, as in MHD simulations with realistic magnetic-field strength gravitational collapse initiates as soon as cores grow to be a few times their critical Bonnor-Ebert mass \citep[e.g. Figure~11 in][]{Padoan+20massive}.
 Their observed overabundance makes these cores even more unlikely to be prestellar, as the median density of the cores above 9\,$M_{\odot}$ in W43 is 43.0 times larger than that of the cores below 9\,$M_{\odot}$, so their free-fall time is 6.6 times shorter, making them very short lived.\footnote{The median value of $n_{\rm H_2}$ of the W43 cores above 9\,$M_{\odot}$ is approximately $8\times 10^7$\,cm$^{-3}$ (for the core mass contained within the FWHM size), which gives a free-fall time of only 3.4\,kyr.} Finally, if the core temperatures estimated in \citet{Pouteau+22} were correct for at least the most massive cores, they would imply a protostellar nature, as dust temperatures in excess of 15\,K are not expected at such high densities without internal heating sources with reasonable dust models (see \S~\ref{temperature} and references therein).

-Thus, we speculate that, rather than being hypercritical prestellar cores, these objects are more likely to be protostellar cores, if not observational artifacts.
+Thus, we speculate that, rather than being hypercritical prestellar cores, these objects are more likely to be protostellar cores.
 In that case, and given their small size, they may have already acquired a significant amount of rotation around the central star (depending on the magnetic-field strength and configuration), so they may be better described as pseudodisks.
 Even if this interpretation were correct, such compact protostellar cores could not be present in our simulation, because the accretion radius of the sink particles is four times the minimum cell size, or 0.03\,pc, so we cannot capture protostellar cores below a size of approximately 0.06\,pc (this also explains the low temperature of our cores, as they are essentially all prestellar).
 Future observations of emission lines at comparable angular resolution may confirm the protostellar nature of the massive cores in W43 through the presence of outflows, if not by direct evidence of infall or of supersonic rotation of the cores.
-Simulations at higher resolution will also be needed.
+Simulations at higher resolution will also be needed.\footnote{A new paper from the ALMA-IMF Large Program, \citet{Nony+23}, which appeared after the submission of this work, confirms our prediction that most of the massive cores in W43, responsible for the shallower CMF at large masses, are in fact protostellar in nature (up to 80\% for masses above 16\,$M_{\odot}$).
+Excluding the protostellar cores, \citet{Nony+23} find that the CMF of W43 has a slope of $-1.46{^{+0.12}_{-0.19}}$, consistent with our value of $-1.4\pm0.1$ for the CMFs of both W43 and our synthetic ALMA cores.}